Meet Our Tutors

 Economics

-Souparnika has completed a Master’s degree at the UCL Institute of Education where studied Educational Planning, Economics and International Development.
-She also holds a Bachelor’s degree in Economics from the University of Delhi.
-Her interests include the economics of education, labour economics and development economics.
+Souparnika did her Master’s at the UCL Institute of Education, where she studied Educational Planning, Economics and International Development as a Lady Meherbai D. Tata Scholar, and holds a Bachelor’s degree in Economics from the University of Delhi.
+Her research interests include the economics of education, labour economics and development economics.

 Thomas